dioScar90/marmita/README.md

 # Marmita

-This is an web app I developed to help me in doing the lunch orders of mine and of the job's collegues of mine.
+This is an web app I developed to help me in doing the lunch orders of mine and of my job's collegues.

 Want to mock your data manually?
 Copy/paste it on your browser console and write the names you want passing as a parameter `values: string[]` of `mockData`'s function: